-George School students who are not assigned to the Learning Center or Quiet Study may choose to spend evening study hall in the MDA Library or in the dining room.
+George School students who are not assigned to the Learning Center or Quiet Study may choose to spend evening study hall in the MDA Library.
 Students that choose to attend study hall agree to comply with the rules and expectations for those spaces.

 1. Evening study hall hours are from 7:30 to 9:30 p.m.
 (Sunday through Thursday)